lthei/PandA-25-26-IR-Starter-Repo-6/README.md

 # Part 6 — Starter

 This part builds on your **Part 5** solution.
-The key goals are
+The key goals are to
-1. Load the sonnets from the PoetryDB server instead of using a local file
+1. load the sonnets from the PoetryDB server instead of using a local file
-2. Cache the sonnets locally for speed and resource savings (most importantly, your time ⏱️)
+2. cache the sonnets locally for speed and resource savings (most importantly, your time ⏱️)
-3. Add timing to be able to observe how execution speed varies
+3. add timing to be able to observe how execution speed varies

 ## Run the app